Freeze drying: Microbial growth

 Since the main method of microbial decontamination for freeze drying is the low temperature dehydration process, spoilage organisms and pathogens resistant to these conditions can remain in the product.
 Although microbial growth is inhibited by the low moisture conditions, it can still survive in the food product.
 An example of this is a viral hepatitis A outbreak that occurred in the United States in 2016, associated with frozen strawberries.
 If the product is not properly packaged and/or stored, the product can absorb moisture, allowing the once inhibited pathogens to begin reproducing as well.

 Cost

 Freeze-drying costs about five times as much as conventional drying, so it is most suitable for products which increase in value with processing.
 Costs are also variable depending on the product, the packaging material, processing capacity, etc. The most energy-intensive step is sublimation.

 Silicone oil leakage

 Silicone oil is the common fluid that is used to heat or cool shelves in the freeze-dryer.
 The continuous heat/cool cycle can lead to a leakage of silicone oil at weak areas that connect the shelf and hose.
 This can contaminate the product leading to major losses of pharmaceuticals and food products.
 Hence, to avoid this issue, mass spectrometers are used to identify vapors released by silicone oil to immediately take corrective action and prevent contamination of the product.

-Products

-Mammalian cells generally do not survive freeze drying even though they still can be preserved.